tomeichlersmith/ldmx-sim-technique/README.md

 1. Allowing the simulation to run without any hit collections being produced.
 2. Auto generation of GDML corresponding to big hunk of a single material.
 3. Addition of new dark brem model using NA64's DMG4

+- ana : analysis scripts
+- sim : config scripts for simulations with ldmx-sw